derrickburt/derrickburt.github.io/qgisModel/qgisModel.md

   ```
   </details>

-2. The direction in degrees of each tract from the city's center by converting the tracts into centroids and transforming both input's coordinate systems into World Mercator (EPSG:54004).
+2. The direction in degrees of each tract from the city's center by converting the tracts into centroids and transforming both inputs' coordinate systems into World Mercator (EPSG:54004).
 This conversion allows for distance to be accurately preserved.

   <details><summary> Code </summary>